13 days from £4140pp plus international flights.

 You spend a morning exploring Santiago, Chile's capital.
 This is both an historic city dating back to 1541, and a scenic one, flanked by mountains, and is made up of distinct neighbourhoods.
-Your tour culminates in a drive up Cerro San Cristobal for sweeping views across the city.
+Your tour culminates in a drive to the second highest point in Santiago, Cerro San Cristobal, where with its sweeping views across the city.

 From the city to the desert, as you travel north to the Atacama Desert, one of the driest regions on Earth.
 Over the next few days you venture into the lunar-like landscape, with its rugged canyons, shimmering salt flats, colourful lagoons and spouting geysers.
 And after dark you can enjoy some of the best stargazing in the world.
 It's quite unlike anywhere else, totally fascinating.